KwesiLovesTech/KwesiLovesTech/README.md

 #### 👋 Hi, I'm Kwesi, an AWS Cloud Engineer / Solution Architect.

-I love making cloud tech simple and sharing knowledge.Currently
+I love making cloud tech simple and sharing knowledge.
+Currently

-diving into AWS, focusing on cloud architecture,serverless, and
+diving into AWS solutions, focusing on cloud architecture, serverless, and

 containers.
-Also into DevOps tools, Python, and Terraform.
+Also into DevOps tools, Automation, and Terraform.

 <!--